-Athena is an online-only mortgage provider based in Sydney.
+Athena is a direct mortgage provider based in Sydney.
 As a digital non-bank lender, Athena can provide competitive interest rates and personalised customer service to help customers save time and money on their mortgage.
-Athena also offers like for like loans, where existing Athena customers get to enjoy the same interest rates as new customers, so nobody misses out on the best available rate from Athena.
+Athena also offers like-for-like loans, where existing Athena customers get to enjoy the same interest rates as new customers, so nobody misses out on the best available rate from Athena.

 - Like-for-like loans